XingLiu14/XingLiu14.github.io/_posts/2020-12-31-book-film-list-of-2020.md

 <br/><br/>

 #### "The Case of the Speluncean Explorers" by Lon L. Fuller
-Law is like a complicated classifier, but without code.
+Law is like a giant classifier, and people built it without code.
 <br/><br/>

 #### "Why We Buy: The Science of Shopping" by Paco Underhill